Tw1ddle/markov-namegen-lib/README.md

 ## Usage

 See the [demo code](https://github.com/Tw1ddle/MarkovNameGenerator) for a complete worked example.
-Also read the [library documentation](https://tw1ddle.github.io/markov-namegen-lib/).
+Also see the [library documentation](https://tw1ddle.github.io/markov-namegen-lib/).

 ## Library Setup